rrijal1/epp_final_project/README.md

 # EPP_final_project
 EPP Final Project

-This project was done as part of term assignment to look into estimations of effects of monetary policy.
+This project was done as part of term assignment to look into the effects of monetary policy.
 IV Regression approach was taken in to account, to compute local projections.

 # How to use the Code